marius56/qisScanner/README.md

 ## Setup
 1. Insert your Telegram chat ID into the *chatIDs.cfg* file
-2. Insert your Telegram bot token into the *settings.cfg* file
-3. Execute:
+2. Execute:
     >python3 main.py
+3. Enter your username, password and bot token.

 ---